Birthdays as landmarks

 Those 5 words hung in the air.
 I repeated them over and over and over, as if counting sheep, hoping sleep would come.
 In that exhausted moment, I decided even though my future required walking through a long, arduous, black tunnel, I could not imagine doing so without God.
 Looking ahead honestly, His was the only light I could see.
 Quite literally I pictured Psalm 119:105.
 Oh how I wanted to see the entire path.
 Nope He lovingly said.
 Trust me with your very next step.

 So… I had to choose God.
 Again.
 God was asking me to say YES, even if I didn’t understand.
-God demanded control.
+He demanded control.
 God insisted on my trust without conditions.

 Thankful for the proof of my journal, my birthday last year was the only day I didn’t include the #GodsGotThis hashtag.
 Instead it said… #StayingtheCourse Very intentionally on that day, at a crossroads, I decided to stay the course WITH God.
 Here’s the thing… God will not be strong armed.
 He won’t be coerced by tears or anger.
 God is God and God is good.
 Period.